-Neymar’s move leaves Barcelona without an heir to Lionel Messi
+Neymar’s move to PSG leaves Barcelona with no heir to Lionel Messi

 Neymar flourished alongside Messi for four seasons, and everyone in Barcelona – executives, players, fans – counted on the 25-year-old Brazil striker to eventually become the team’s leader after he signed a contract extension last year through 2021.

-That plan was blown away on Wednesday when Neymar told the club he wanted to leave.
-His representative, Wagner Ribeiro, confirmed widespread rumours that Paris Saint-Germain was ready to trigger the astonishing 222 million euro ($262-million U.S.) release clause included in Neymar’s contract that would double the world record for soccer transfers.
+That plan was blown away on Thursday when Neymar’s astonishing 222-million euro ($262-million U.S.) move to Paris Saint-Germain was completed after his release clause was triggered – doubling the world record for a soccer transfer.

-The imminent departure of Neymar leaves Barcelona in the position of having a lot of extra cash and the clear need to shore up an aging team that has lost its second best player now, and its projected star for years to come.
+The departure of Neymar leaves Barcelona in the position of having a lot of extra cash and the clear need to shore up an aging team that has lost its second-best player and its projected star for years to come.

 Neymar is poised to become an even better player in Paris than the one who has dazzled Camp Nou with his lightning-quick feet and flair for beautiful goals.